<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <title>Comments for Joy Kim</title>

-<atom:link href="http://joykim.net/comments/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://joykim.net/comments/feed/" rel="self" type="application/rss+xml" />

-<description>Public Librarian.
+<description>Librarian.
 Book Reviewer.
 Coffee Addict.</description>

 <sy:updatePeriod>hourly</sy:updatePeriod>